UK military says ship ablaze after being struck off coast of Yemen

 The Houthis did not immediately claim an attack, though it can take them hours or even days to do so.

-The British military’s United Kingdom Maritime Trade Operations centre issued an alert about the vessel, describing the incident as taking place some 210km (130 miles) east of Aden.
+The British military’s United Kingdom Maritime Trade Operations (UKMTO) a centre issued an alert about the vessel, describing the incident as taking place some 210km (130 miles) east of Aden.

 “A vessel has been hit by an unknown projectile, resulting with a fire,” the UKMTO said.
 “Authorities are investigating.”

-The maritime security firm Ambrey described the ship as a Cameroon-flagged tanker that issued a distress call as it passed about 60 nautical miles south of Yemen’s Ahwar while en route from Sohar, Oman, to Djibouti.
+The maritime security firm Ambrey described the ship as a Cameroon-flagged tanker that issued a distress call as it passed about 60 nautical miles (equivalent to 110km) south of Yemen’s Ahwar while en route from Sohar, Oman, to Djibouti.

-It said radio traffic suggested the crew was preparing to abandon ship and a search-and-rescue effort was under way.
+It said radio traffic suggested the crew was preparing to abandon ship, and a search-and-rescue effort was under way.

 Ambrey said the tanker was not believed to be linked to the target profile of Yemen’s Iran-aligned Houthis.

-They have launched numerous attacks on vessels in the Red Sea since 2023, targeting ships they deem linked to Israel or its supporters.
+The group has launched numerous attacks on vessels in the Red Sea since 2023, targeting ships they deem linked to Israel or its supporters.

 The attacks have disrupted trade flows through the Red Sea and the Suez Canal, one of the world’s busiest shipping routes.